vote/docs.voteamerica.org/docs/toolset/events.md

 # JavaScript Events

-VoteAmerica uses JavaScript event tracking and we pass these events up to the parent window of embeds.
+VoteAmerica+ uses JavaScript event tracking and we pass these events up to the parent window of embeds.

 These events are can be consumed by the parent window with a little bit of JavaScript.
 These events have a type of `VoteAmericaEvent` and can be listened for using the following JavaScript snippet.